Iron oxide nanoparticle: Coprecipitation

 By far the most employed method is coprecipitation.
 This method can be further divided into two types.

 In the first, ferrous hydroxide suspensions are partially oxidized with different oxidizing agents.
 For example, spherical magnetite particles of narrow size distribution with mean diameters between 30 and 100 nm can be obtained from a Fe(II) salt, a base and a mild oxidant (nitrate ions).
 The other method consists in ageing stoichiometric mixtures of ferrous and ferric hydroxides in aqueous media, yielding spherical magnetite particles homogeneous in size.
 In the second type, the following chemical reaction occurs:

 Optimum conditions for this reaction are pH between 8 and 14, Fe^{3+}/Fe^{2+} ratio of 2:1 and a non-oxidizing environment.
 Being highly susceptibile to oxidation, magnetite (Fe3O4) is transformed to maghemite (γFe2O3) in the presence of oxygen:

 The size and shape of the nanoparticles can be controlled by adjusting pH, ionic strength, temperature, nature of the salts (perchlorates, chlorides, sulfates, and nitrates), or the Fe(II)/Fe(III) concentration ratio.

-Hydrothermal

-Hydrothermal synthesis is a common wet chemical method for forming various magnetic nanoparticles, including magnetite and manganese or cobalt ferrites.
-The main advantage of this method is the ability to increase solutions temperatures above their boiling point, and it helps to form small size and crystalline nanoparticles.